Hamish Martin, the botanist sharing his love for nature through pink gin

 Every journey comes with ups and downs.
 What does Hamish say he’d have done differently?
 “Nothing.
 The toughest periods you go through are the greatest learning opportunities.
 Expect challenges and respect them and crack on,” he declares.

-For Hamish, one frustrating period was when he first tried to open a business current account.
+For Hamish, one frustrating period was when he first tried to open a business bank account.
 “The bigger banks are so painful” sighs Hamish.
 “It was one step, another step, and then we got so far down the road with one bank, and they said, ‘Oh, you haven’t got x document…’ and I said, ‘You’ve got to be kidding!’”
 This was the final straw that led Hamish to discover Tide.
 “We logged on and joined that way.
 No problems.
 So easy.”

 One aspect of Tide that Hamish is particularly pleased with is being able to see his transactions immediately – there’s no more downtime having to wait until the following month for his paper statements to complete his management accounts.